Kansas 4-H and Atchison County Extension Care About Kids

 Volunteers who do not fit into one of the above criteria would be considered episodic and do not need to complete the screening.

-The Child Abuse and Neglect Central Registry check is free, the $10 fee is waived because Kansas 4-H is a Kansas Mentor Organization.
+The Child Abuse and Neglect Central Registry check are free, the $10 fee is waived because Kansas 4-H is a Kansas Mentor Organization.